Pr0metheus9/Oscillator-Physics-Simulation-/README.md

 # Oscillator Physics Simulation

-This Contains Basic Python Oscillator Simulations (As a supplement to a current physics project I am working on) Using the p5 and matplotlib libraries for graphics as well as the Runge–Kutta method
+This Contains Basic Python Oscillator Simulations (As a supplement to a current physics project I am working on) Using the p5 and matplotlib libraries for graphics.
+Calculations are done using the Runge–Kutta method

 #### Bugs/Fixes/Updates:
 > Will Fix Bug With Coupled Pendulum In Near Future!